WD-Scott/NBA-MVP-Prediction/README.md

 ![](images/features_table.png)

-From the table, we see that, on average, Win Shares (WS) and then Value Over Replacement Play (VORP) are the most important features.
-However, we see wide variety in the importance scores for each feature across the various models.
+The table shows that, on average, Win Shares (WS) and then Value Over Replacement Play (VORP) are the most important features.
+However, we see a wide variety of importance scores for each feature across the various models.

 ![](images/model_comp.png)

-The combined, split bar plot above highlights the best performing model (the Extra-trees regressor), which barely outperforms Extreme GradientBoosting Regressor (XGBoost).
-We save the best ExtraTrees model from `Models.ipynb` and import it into `Test.ipynb`, where we test it against the 2018–22 seasons.
+The combined split-bar plot above highlights the best-performing model (the Extra-trees regressor), which barely outperforms the Extreme GradientBoosting Regressor (XGBoost).
+We save the best ExtraTrees model from Models.ipynb and import it into Test.ipynb, where we test it against the 2018–22 seasons.

 TO BE CONTINUED AFTER TESTING ...